salrashid123/gce_metadata_server/README.md

 ```
 This mechanism is described below in this document.

-##### Using certificate files in volumes for access_tokens
+* 3b.
+Usign certificate files and volumes

+**Alternatively**, you can use a certificate file in volumes to get an access_token

-* Download a JSON certificate from the cloud console.  see: [Creating Service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)
+ - Download a JSON certificate from the cloud console.  see: [Creating Service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)

-* Copy the certificate to _$HOME/emulators_  and note the certificate service account name.
+ - Copy the certificate to _$HOME/emulators_  and note the certificate service account name.

   In the example, below, the service account name and cert file is:   _svc-2-429@mineral-minutia-820.iam.gserviceaccount.com_ and _GCPNETAppID-e65deccae47b.json_

-* Generate a Volume:
+ - Generate a Volume:

 ```
 docker run -t -v $HOME/emulators/:/data --name gcloud-config gcemetadataserver gcloud auth activate-service-account svc-2-429@mineral-minutia-820.iam.gserviceaccount.com --key-file /data/GCPNETAppID-e65deccae47b.json --project mineral-minutia-820
 Activated service account credentials for: [svc-2-429@mineral-minutia-820.iam.gserviceaccount.com]
 ```

-* Verify the volume is initialized:
+Verify the volume is initialized:
 ```
 docker run --rm -ti --volumes-from gcloud-config gcemetadataserver gcloud config list
 ```